dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 Device name to lookup in LDAP for Audit Logging configuration (optional, default is `dcm4chee-arc`).

+#### `ARCHIVE_VERSION`

+Software Version of the Archive stored in LDAP configuration for the archive Device (optional, default is the version specified in the maven pom.xml file on building the Archive application)

 #### `DCM4CHEE_ARC_URLS`

 Space separated list of URL(s) of Archive RESTful services deployed in this and other Archive docker container(s).